 If you’re taking nitroglycerin or have an angina diagnosis, you will have difficulty qualifying for immediate coverage.
 With many burial insurance carriers, nitrate medications are an automatic decline.
 However, we have companies that will still work with you though you’re taking blood thinners.

-If your recent heart attack requires you to take a blood thinner for the rest of your life, we can still get you approved, but your premiums will likely be 20% higher due to the increased risk associated with long-term use of blood thinner.
+If your recent heart attack requires you to take a blood thinner for the rest of your life, we can still get you approved, but your premiums will likely be 20% higher due to the increased risk associated with the long-term use of blood thinner.

 HOW MUCH INSURANCE DO I NEED IF I HAD A HEART ATTACK?